Alphaalimamy/IntelligentMobile/README.md

 ## Hello World Homework- Solution Code

 The Hello world homework app has one textview.
 The main of the assignment is to introduce beginners to debuging.
-When the app is debugged, it should be able to display Hello World in the Logcat console as shown below.
+When the app is debugged, it should be able to display MainActivity in the Logcat console as shown below.
 ## Pre-requisites

 To execute this app you should be familiar with creating and running apps in Android Studio.